sherry1iu/Search-and-Destroy-bot/README.md

 ### Patroller

+Transforms the topological map into a partol route and dispatched the robot on it.

 ### Camera

+Looks for intruders to chase.

 ### Chaser

+Takes the robot out of patrol mode and uses a PD controller to chase after intruders.

 ### Restorer

+Returns the robot to the patrol route using breadth first search based local planner.

+### Localization

+Determines the robot position on the map, initialtes the state-machine.

 ### Utilities

+* Map publishing
+* Translating JSON-packed topological maps
+* Implementations of BFS, Dijkstra's algorithm

 ## Environment Setup (Gazebo):
 If you have a working setup with Gazebo, you can do the following steps to view image data